1972 UEFA Cup final

 The 1972 UEFA Cup Final was the final of the first UEFA Cup football tournament.
 It was a two-legged contest played on 3 May and 17 May 1972 between two English clubs, Wolverhampton Wanderers and Tottenham Hotspur.
 This was the first UEFA club competition final to feature two teams from the same association.

 Tottenham Hotspur won the tie 3–2 on aggregate.
 A 2–1 victory away from home in the first leg proved decisive for them, with Martin Chivers scoring a remarkable late winner, firing in an unstoppable shot from 25 yards.
 They then held Wolves to a 1–1 draw in the second leg to win the competition.

-Road to the final
+Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).